dubu/devart-template/project_summary.md

 Now people are burnt red, then green people who are next to yellow.

 The face glows people together
-All the light and how beautiful they cry.
+All the light and how beautiful they are.

 Shed light on the dark world, let's make the light